John Clive Ward: Macquarie University

 After Maryland, Ward looked for a new job.
 He thought he had found one at the University of Miami in Florida, but was denied tenure and left in 1959.
 He then secured a position at Carnegie Mellon University in Pittsburgh, Pennsylvania, but was unhappy there.
 He applied once again for a one-year membership at the Institute for Advanced Study, and was accepted for a third time.
 Theodore H. Berlin then offered him a position at Johns Hopkins University in 1961.
 He remained until 1966, when he answered an advertisement for a mathematics professor at Victoria University of Wellington in New Zealand.
-Australian friends were astounded that anyone would choose New Zealand over Australia, and in 1967 he became the foundation professor of physics at Macquarie University in Sydney.
+Australian friends were astounded that anyone would choose New Zealand over Australia.
+At Macquarie University in Sydney he was welcomed by Professor Peter Mason in 1968 with a professorial appointment.
 He turned down offers from Oxford and Cambridge.
 He eventually became an Australian citizen.

 In 1967 he created the physics program at Macquarie University using the Feynman Lectures on Physics as primary textbooks.
 This program had a strong experimental emphasis and Ward himself (who originally was trained as an engineer) "had great admiration for anything practical".
 He is credited with being an early pioneer in the use of Feynman diagrams, and spreading their use in Australia.
 In the late 1970s Ward participated, with Frank Duarte, in the successful Macquarie science reform movement, and considered this a "most important accomplishment".
 The most visible sign was that the university agreed to present Bachelor of Science (BSc) degrees instead of just Bachelor of Arts (BA) degrees, the former being more highly prized by students and workplaces in Australia.

 Personal life and death

-Ward's total number of published papers was only about 20, a fact that reflects a strong sense of self-criticism.
-He was also critical of what he called "PhD factories" and expressed scepticism towards the importance attached to having a large number of citations.
-He never supervised graduate students.
-Although he never received the Nobel Prize in Physics, he did receive some significant awards, including the Guthrie Medal and Dirac Medal in 1981, the Heineman Prize in 1982, and the Hughes Medal in 1983 "for his highly influential and original contributions to quantum field theory, particularly the Ward identity and the Salam–Ward theory of weak interactions".
-He became a fellow of the Royal Society in 1965.
-He has an Erdős number of 2.